takigama/NanoPI-Neo3-GPSPPS/README.md

 2) hard-set the cpu clock (i.e. remove auto frequency changes)
 3) minimise the OS
 4) setup permissions for things to connect to the ntp server
+5) Optimise the NMEA sentences from the GPS

 Would love to hear from people who give it a go, the Neo3 platform is one of the best platforms i've seen since the AR9331 based GLInet AR150 (POE) for accurate